cndreisbach/ring.middleware.mime-extensions/README.md

       wrap-convert-extension-to-accept-header))
 ```

-This will not only set the "accept" header in your request.
-It will
+This will only set the "accept" header in your request.
+It will not
-also change the `:uri` to be the URI without the extension and set the
-new key-value pairs `:extension` and `:original-uri` in your request.
+alter the `:uri`, so you must match the extension in your routes.

 ## Customizing